 3context= 2048 -> transformer_kv= 1024.0 MB, ssm_state= 4.8 MB

 4context= 8192 -> transformer_kv= 4096.0 MB, ssm_state= 4.8 MBThe code above is shape-correct for the simplified recurrence, but beginners hit predictable snags when they try to extend it.
-Here are three common symptoms, their causes, and how to fix them.
+These three symptoms show the usual causes and fixes.

 | Symptom | Cause | Fix |